Anti-corruption policyAugust 2022

 - a third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations or provision of services;

-- a third party requests that a payment is made to "overlook" potential legal violations;
+- a third-party request that a payment is made to "overlook" potential legal violations;

-- a third party requests that you provide employment or some other advantage to a friend or relative;
+- a third-party request that you provide employment or some other advantage to a friend or relative;

-- you receive an invoice from a third party that appears to be non-standard or customized;
+- you receive an invoice from a third party that appears to be non-standard or customised;

 - a third party insists on the use of side letters or refuses to put terms agreed in writing;